Increasing Representation and Inclusion in Supervisor Education

 - Intergenerational Evolution of Culturally Relevant Practice (3 CE)

 - Incorporating the Ally Model of Social Justice to the Supervision Process (3 CE)

 All of the following criteria must be met to qualify for the I-RISE program:

 - A member of an underrepresented community as defined by Minnesota State Statute section 148E.010, subd.
 20 “Underrepresented community” means a group that is not represented in the majority with respect to race, ethnicity, national origin, sexual orientation, gender identity, or physical ability.“

 - Agree to serve a minimum of 25% of my annual encounters to people receiving publicly subsidized insurance or those on a sliding scale fee schedule discounts through a formal schedule meeting the standards established by the United States Department of Health and Human Services under Code of Federal Regulations, title 42, section 51, chapter 303.

 - Are not a recipient of MHCCCE Individual grant funds towards supervision training, nor will seek MHCCCE Individual grant funds if deemed eligible for I-RISE program

-I-RISE is currently accepting applications.
+Currently, I-RISE is no longer accepting applications.

 *Funded by the Minnesota Department of Health’s MHCCCE Grant